Wbgc728/turbo-doodle/README.md

 This application follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## INSTALLATION
+Navigate the deployed site or clone this repository for local use, MYSQL needed

 ## USAGE